rollbar/rollbar.js/examples/bower/README.md

   <script src="bower_components/rollbar/dist/rollbar.snippet.min.js"></script>
 ```

-Rollbar is not monitoring your page for all unhandled exceptions and is available via the global `window.Rollbar` object.
+Rollbar is now monitoring your page for all unhandled exceptions and is available via the global `window.Rollbar` object.

 ```js
 // Put this anywhere in your app